 Springtime guests should make sure that they have an umbrella on hand, don’t assume that the venue will have any available or enough for one per guest.
 Umbrellas have a habit of disappearing.
 Ladies should also consider wearing closed shoes, not only will this help keep your feet dry but warm in the cooler evenings.

 At The Great Barn, an invaluable advantage to couples is the knowledge that we have well thought out space that can cope with whatever mother nature throws our way.

 When in doubt, wear black.
 This is a simple fashion rule that will see you well on most social occasions.
 There is nothing wrong with wearing black or a dark colour to a spring wedding although it could be a bit of a wasted opportunity.
 Spring is a happy, fun and colourful time of the year so why not embrace the season and inject a bit of that springtime colour palette into your outfit.
 Chances are, the bride and groom will too!

 Ladies have more of an opportunity to play with colour in their outfits and can pick literally any colour of the rainbow.
+You can refer to our summer wedding outfit guide for more inspiration.
 A smart tip is to take a look at the wedding invitation, this will usually be your big clue as to what the wedding colour scheme will be.
 Use this to help ensure you don’t clash with the bride’s favourite colour or worse, end up looking like an unofficial bridesmaid.

 Some men might be wondering how they can have a colour-friendly outfit when they are expected to wear a suit or even a tuxedo.
 Whilst your suit colour may be pre-determined, the world is your oyster when it comes to shirts, ties, pocket squares and even socks.
 If you are attending a casual wedding, have some fun.
 Pick a bold coloured shirt with a floral tie for a subtle springtime touch.